 Operator Portal Settings

 - Require a comment if Actual is less than Demand: This option will force the operators to insert a comment if they did not meet the pitch demand.
 Example: the demand is set for 23 and the line produced only 18 that pitch.
-The system would then require the operator to input a comment or countermeasure. (see screenshot)
+The system would then require the operator to input a comment or countermeasure.
+If your site is using an integration to populate actuals, and the actual is less than demand, there will be a red exclamation point ( ! ) bubble as an indicator to add a comment.

 - Default filter for selection of the open dispatches in operator portal: These Dispatch types, when selected, will be the ones visible and available for selection in the operator portal screen for operators to use.
 A good example is 'Machine Down' Dispatch Type would be an appropriate Dispatch Type for Operators to select from the Operator Portal.